 The University maintains a list of capital investment projects approved by the Board of Regents requesting funding from the state legislature.
 These building and infrastructure projects align with the strategic goals of the University to recruit and retain the best and brightest students, to recruit and support innovative and world class faculty and staff, and to inspire innovation, exploration and discovery, all while being responsible stewards of resources.

 Below are seven proposed projects approved by the Board of Regents.

 $100 million in state funding

-Maximize the effectiveness and extend the life of the University of Minnesota's 29 million square feet of infrastructure.
-The University allocates HEAPR funding systemwide using a formula based on total campus square footage and facility condition.
-Projects fall into four categories: (1) health, safety, and accessibility; (2) building systems; (3) utility infrastructure; and (4) energy efficiency.
+Maximize the effectiveness and life of the University of Minnesota's 29 million square feet of infrastructure.
+The University allocates HEAPR funding systemwide in four categories: (1) health, safety, and accessibility; (2) building systems; (3) utility infrastructure; and (4) energy efficiency.

 $28.3 million in state funding

-Construct a 58,000-square-foot science and engineering building with flexible wet and dry labs to support all STEM programs on the Duluth campus.
+Construct a 58,000-square-foot building with flexible wet and dry labs to support all STEM programs on the University's Duluth campus.
 The existing chemistry building serves over 5,500 students, but is almost 70 years old and not designed for chemistry programs.

 $69.3 million in state funding

 Create a facility at the University’s Academic Health Center to support interdisciplinary team-based learning and care.
 With 70 percent of Minnesota’s health professionals educated at the AHC, this facility will advance integrated health care across our state.

 $4.6 million in state funding

-Build an efficient facility to protect the University's rare-plants collection and provide hands-on learning opportunities for Minnesota's future plant geneticists, growers, and agriculture and environmental scientists.
+Build an energy efficient facility to protect the University's rare-plants collection and provide hands-on learning opportunities for Minnesota's future plant geneticists, growers, and agriculture and environmental scientists.

 $16 million in state funding

-Convert obsolete spaces on the Crookston, Duluth, Morris, and Twin Cities campuses into modern spaces to meet the needs of today's programming and provide new learning opportunities across Minnesota.
+Convert obsolete spaces on the Crookston, Duluth, Morris, and Twin Cities campuses into modern spaces to meet today's programming needs and provide new learning opportunities across Minnesota.

 $22.9 million in state funding